-The MOCA-Peds 2019 option is approaching.
+It looks like the MOCA-Peds 2019 is here to stay .
 We are all on a learning curve regarding this new option that is moving from pilot to permanent phase.
-I will continue to update the Morning MOCA blog as i myself go through the process.
+I will continue to update the Morning MOCA blog as I myself go through the process.
 While there are many Frequently asked questions we are addressing, the purpose of this blog is to address 5 Infrequently asked questions you might have.

 While going through the American Board of Pediatrics outline for MOCA-2019, I found myself squeezing the old stress ball saying “Wow I didn’t think about that!?"
 For those of you with me on that here they are.

 1) So how many questions do I have to answer to get credit?

 In the last blog we noted that you will have to answer 20 questions every quarter.
 If you answer them “successfully” you will be given credit.
 Well what does successful mean?
 And how many do I have to answer correctly?
 I called the American Board of Pediatrics and even they didn’t know the answer to that question.
 Just like the monitored/proctored MOC exam you must achieve a minimal raw score of 180.
 Apparently this means something different depending on the specific set of questions you answer.

 Apparently not all questions are created equally.
 My recommendation would be to shoot for at least 80% correct.
 For those of you without a calculator or 20 digits, that would mean hmm… 16 correct answers out of 20.
 Since this is an open book you should shoot for 20 out of 20.

 2) What if I actually fail to answer enough questions correctly?

 The safety net here is wide enough to catch all of us.
 In a given 5 year Maintenance of Certification cycle, they will drop your 4 lowest scores.
 You can actually strike out your first year and make up for the rest of the way.

 If I take the secured proctored MOC exam am I still good for another 10 years?